browserengineering/book/book/invalidation.md

             self.recurse(self.node)
 ```

-Basically, these lines handle line wrapping: they check widths, create
+These lines handle line wrapping: they check widths, create new lines,
-new lines, and so on.
-We'd like to skip this work if the `children`
+and so on.
+That can be pretty slow, so we'd like to skip it if the
-field isn't dirty, but to do that, we first need to make sure that
-everything `new_line` and `recurse` read can mark the `children`
-field.
+`children` field isn't dirty.
+That means the `children` field will
+depend on any field read during line wrapping, and so we'll want all
+of those fields to be `ProtectedField`s.

 Let's start with `zoom`, which almost every method reads.

-Zoom is initially set on the `DocumentLayout`, so let's start there:
+Zoom is
+initially set in `DocumentLayout`:

 ``` {.python ignore=ProtectedField}
 class DocumentLayout: